 There are paid and unpaid internships, both potentially providing you the opportunity to earn college credit.
 For information on the internship process, please visit the Career Transfer Center in Fountain Hall 110.

-**APPLICATIONS FOR FALL INTERNSHIPS ARE NOW BEING ACCEPTED**
+**INTERNSHIP COURSE AGREEMENTS FOR SPRING 2018 INTERNSHIPS ARE NOW BEING ACCEPTED**

-If you have secured an internship and want to receive academic credit, begin by completing an Internship Application Contract and submit it to the Career Transfer Center for approval.
-Please note the Application Contract is a fillable form - open in Adobe.
+If you have secured an internship and want to receive academic credit, begin by completing an INTERNSHIP COURSE AGREEMENT and submit it to the Career Transfer Center for approval.
+Please note the Course Agreement is a fillable form - open in Adobe.

 - You must have declared a major or internship discipline at Moorpark College